andrebask/thesis/11 - chapter6.md

 \columnsend

 The function `coroutine` establishes a context for running the passed thunk; the `fork` function starts the execution of a new coroutine.
-The implementation uses an internal prompt to establish the scope of the coroutine.
+The implementation uses an internal prompt (`thread-activator`) to establish the scope of the coroutine.
 The state of a running coroutine is saved as a function in the queue when doing a `yield`, than the next coroutine in the queue is started by `dispatch`.
 To end a process, we can call the `exit` function, which calls `dispatch` without saving the current process in the queue. `sync` allows to wait until all the processes are finished.

 Control operators like `call/cc` make the implementation of coroutines simpler because one can separate the management of queues from the processes.